Father Brown (2013 TV series): Synopsis

 The series is set in England during the early 1950s.
 Father Brown is the priest at St Mary's Catholic Church in the fictional village of Kembleford, located in the Cotswolds.
+At the end of series 3, it is August 1953 and in series 12, the year is now 1955.

-Britain is struggling with the aftermath of the Second World War, rationing is still in effect, the Coronation of Queen Elizabeth II took place, the death penalty has not yet been abolished, and homosexuality and abortion are still illegal.
+Britain is struggling with the aftermath of the Second World War and rationing is still in effect.
+The coronation of Queen Elizabeth II has taken place, the death penalty has not yet been abolished and homosexuality and abortion are still illegal.
 An empathetic man of keen intelligence, Father Brown solves murder cases when members of his parish are involved, when circumstances are strange enough to gain his interest, or when he is directly asked for help.
 During his investigations, he occasionally neglects his more mundane parish duties.

 He is often helped by the parish secretary, Bridgette McCarthy (Series 1–9), and his housekeeper, Susie Jasinski (Series 1 only).
-He is also sometimes aided by socialite Lady Felicia Montague; her driver, Sid Carter (a former criminal); and her niece, Bunty Windermere.
-In series 10, he is aided by Isabel Devine, his new parish secretary, and Brenda Palmer, his housekeeper.
+He is also sometimes aided by socialite Lady Felicia Montague, her driver Sid Carter (a former criminal) and her niece Bunty Windermere.
+From series 10 onwards, he is aided by Isabel Sullivan (formerly Isabel Devine), his new parish secretary and Brenda Palmer, his housekeeper.

 Father Brown's interest in local cases and his habit of offering advice and pointing out clues often annoy the local police inspector.
 Father Brown holds no animosity towards the police, but he often embarrasses them with his investigations.

 During World War I, Father Brown served in the British Army's Gloucestershire Regiment; he served with the same regiment in World War II as a chaplain.
 His experiences as a veteran, along with his vocation as a priest, give him great insight into human nature as well as a desire to offer forgiveness and redemption, wishing to serve his concept of justice rather than strictly following the letter of the law and condemning the guilty.
-Father Brown is obedient to the Seal of confession in the Catholic Church.
+Father Brown is obedient to the seal of confession in the Catholic Church.
 When confronting criminals, he sometimes offers to hear their explanations and confessions without judgment.
 While he then urges them to admit their crimes to the authorities and accept responsibility, he also promises he will not reveal their actions or prevent their escape if they choose otherwise but he will only interfere if they will do something to harm others.

+He frequently travels by bicycle, which he refers to as Bucephalus in series 2 ("The Three Tools of Death”).